ACPBench Hard: Unrestrained Reasoning about Action, Change, and Planning: Dataset Construction

-Landmarks task tests LLMs ability to identify subgoals that are necessary to achieve the goal.
-In planning literature such subgoals are often called landmarks \cite{porteous-et-al-ecp2001}.
+\textbf{7.
+Landmarks (\landmark)} Landmarks task tests LLM's ability to identify subgoals that are necessary to achieve the goal.
+In the planning literature such subgoals are often called landmarks \cite{porteous-et-al-ecp2001}.
 Landmarks are facts that must become true sometime along every plan.
 While checking whether a proposition is a landmark is PSPACE-hard \cite{porteous-et-al-ecp2001}, there are several methods that can find a subset of landmarks~\cite{keyder-et-al-ecai2010,hoffmann-et-al-jair2004,richter-et-al-aaai2008,zhu-givan-icaps2003dc}.
 We use the so-called RHW method~\cite{richter-et-al-aaai2008}.
 Further, negative evidence can be obtained from a collection of plans - a proposition that does not appear on a plan is not a landmark.
 We keep the sets of facts that are known to be landmarks and of facts that are known to be non-landmarks for speeding up answer validation.